CharlyMartin/portfolio/src/data/bio/long.md

 After a few months, it was operational and making an impact on his operations.
 Hubsy's clientele was mainly composed of entrepreneurs and early-stage startups.
 Some also needed help with their websites, and I started getting requests.
 I accepted another project, and before I knew it, I was a freelance web developer.
 And I haven't stopped since:

 - I've designed and built websites and apps for 20+ clients while working remotely from around the world.
-You can see all about it on the `/projects` [page](/projects).
+You can see all about it on the [projects page](/projects).
 - I've worked with [Le Wagon](https://www.lewagon.com/) as a teacher countless times in France, China, Australia, and Canada.
 I even launched their first campus in Sydney, Australia!
 - I co-founded a Saas company, [Syncly](/projects/syncly), and led the development of the product for 2 years before we decided to shut it down.
 - I've launched a few side projects with good friends in the tech space, like [Lottie Studio](/projects/lottie-studio), a design studio powered by [Lottie](https://airbnb.design/lottie/), a really cool open-source animation library.